ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/integrations/terraform.markdown

         # HTTP port (Optional)
         # Type: int
+        # Default for a Secure setup: 443
+        # Default for an Unsecure setup: 8080
         http_port = 8080

         # TCP port (Optional)
         # Type: int
+        # Default for a Secure setup: 38888
+        # Default for an Unsecure setup: 38881
         tcp_port = 38880
     }